leoyu037/docker_tutorial/README.md

   # will try to download the image first.
   > docker run -p 9200:9200 -v `pwd`/data/:/usr/share/elasticsearch/data/ -d docker.elastic.co/elasticsearch/elasticsearch:6.3.0

-  # -v: mount a file/directory into the container's file system as a volume.
+  # -v, --volume: mount a file/directory into the container's file system as a volume.
   #     The source path must be an absolute path.
   ```